cwbenton/housingproject/README.md

 ## General Notes

-- `datasets` consists of all formal write-up pertaining to the project.
+- `datasets` consists of the datasets used.
    - `raw.xlsx` is the initial dataset that was given.
    - `final.xlsx` is what the dataset was condensed into throughout the project.
 This excel spreadsheet is most likely an unorganized, jumbled mess.